-Another staple dish that I can easily do without a recipe is Cannelloni.
-It’s a classic of Italian cooking and it’s really not that difficult to do.
+Another staple dish that I can easily do without a recipe is Spinach and Ricotta Cannelloni.
+It’s a classic of Italian cuisine and it’s really not that difficult to make.
 I’ll show you.

 The filling for Cannelloni is the same as for classic Ravioli: Spinach and Ricotta.
 But as for Ravioli, you can also stuff the Cannelloni with whichever filling you’d like.
 But as mentioned before, the classic is the easiest and favorite choice for me.
 You cannot go wrong.

 If you follow this blog you know that I LOVE fresh pasta and I’d choose fresh pasta over storebought any time.
-But in this case I have to be honest.
-Using fresh pasta for Cannelloni or Lasagne is messy and complicated.
+But in this case, I have to be honest.
+Using fresh pasta for Cannelloni or Lasagne is not worth it in my opinion.

 So, I suggest you to buy a good quality brand of dried Cannelloni tubes.
 It’ll make the whole cooking much easier and enjoable.

 Béchamel (or more commonly known as White Sauce) is one of the 5 Mother sauces of classical cooking and is considered essential for the creation of many traditional dishes of French and Italian cooking.